Please Join Us

 Welcome

-We are pleased to announce that the Manitoba CLL Clinical Care, Education and Translational Research Unit (3CETRU), will host a local meeting this year at the Inn at the Forks in Winnipeg, Manitoba on October 7 & 8, 2025.
+We are pleased to announce that the Manitoba CLL Research group, will host its 19th Canadian CLL Research Meeting at the Inn at the Forks in Winnipeg, Manitoba on September 24 & 25, 2026.

-Chronic Lymphocytic Leukemia (CLL) is the most prevalent lymphoproliferative disorder in the Western World.
-Rapid and significant progress has been made in the last decade in the treatment of CLL and understanding of disease biology, leading to marked improvements in survival.
+Chronic Lymphocytic Leukemia (CLL) is the most prevalent lymphoproliferative disorder in the Western World and has seen great improvements in treatment options and understanding of disease biology, leading to marked improvements in survival in recent years.
 During this period of progress, many Canadian academic centres have developed focused research in CLL.
 Canada is particularly well placed for CLL research as the majority of patients are followed and treated in or near academic centres, making the collection of patient data and samples more feasible than in many other countries.

-The Manitoba CLL Research Meeting has been created to provide a forum for the sharing of CLL research and the development of research collaborations and will feature both a patient information session and patient advisory meeting, as part of the two day conference.
+The Canadian CLL Research Meeting has been created to provide a forum for the sharing of CLL research and the development of research collaborations.

 In the past the CLL Research Meeting has been particularly successful due to a relatively small attendance from focused CLL researchers that results in high level discussion and valuable feedback after each presentation.
 This includes members of our scientific and epidemiologic research teams and clinical care teams.
 Our secondary goal is to help in the development of research careers of junior investigators, and we encourage participation of undergraduate and graduate students, clinical residents and post-doctoral fellows.
 In this venue they have safe space to present and receive feedback on their research from clinical and scientific leaders but most importantly our patient advisory council.